CodePoem/HexoDocker/README.md

 ## look up

-In docker shell, you can execute the hexo command.
+In the docker, you can execute the hexo command.

 example: